tav/gitfund/mvp/app/page/gitfund.md

 * Doing manual reviews of projects before they are published to ensure that they are legit open source projects.

-* Using the social profiles of the project and team members to help determine the waiting period before funds can be transferred from the project account.
+* Using the social profiles of the project and team members to help determine the period that money is held (between 14-90 days) before it can be withdrawn.

 * Providing 2FA and audit logs so as to make authentication more secure.